- Overview and Highlights

 - Join and Support

-The Yale University Art Gallery has a long history, and much of the story can be told through the buildings it has occupied.
+The Gallery has a long history, and much of its story can be told through the buildings it has occupied.
 The complete tale can be found on Chapel Street, where, except for the original Trumbull Gallery, each of these structures remains.

 Renovation and Expansion